-I am the Rare Books Curator at Kennesaw State University, where I work with the amazing materials housed in the Bentley Rare Book Museum.
-I engage in all aspects of running the museum, including acquisitions, curating exhibits, building outreach programs, teaching classes using our materials, collections maintenance, and more.
-I live in southside Atlanta, where I spend a lot of my time gardening, cooking, and getting outdoors when I’m not traveling or out in the community.
+In my daytime hours, I’m the Rare Books Curator at the Bentley Rare Book Museum.
+I direct all aspects of the museum, including acquisitions, curating exhibits, building outreach programs, teaching classes, collections maintenance, planning and project management, and more.
+I live on the south side of Atlanta, where I spend a lot of my time gardening, cooking, and getting outdoors when I’m not traveling or out doing something in the community.

 I received my doctorate in Information Studies from Florida State University.
-Most of my research focuses on how changes occur in various contexts, although I have other projects I engage in just for fun that have nothing to do with my formal research (calligraphy, cooking, food preservation, painting/drawing, and travel to name a few).
+Most of my research focuses on how changes occur in various contexts, and my work cuts across several disciplinary areas in the Humanities and Social Sciences.

-My research has increasingly focused on historical subjects, and this usually involves looking at a library in the first half of the 20th century and describing how it engaged with change (internally and externally).
+Some of my research has a historical focus, and my social science research focuses on change in 20th century libraries.
 I also have done some theory testing and theory building, which you can learn more about here and here.
-I do research on culinary history, studying English cookery and household manuals and their relationship to readers and food culture of today.
+I also do research on culinary history, studying English cookery and household manuals and their relationship to readers and food culture of today.

-I also am conducting research on non-historical topics, including social media (the ‘change’ component of that comes in by seeing how people use social media in times of change and uncertainty, like political uprisings and natural disasters), and information seeking behavior (I am a part of a theory building project to model the information seeking behaviors of sexual assault survivors so we can provide information in the ways they need during the healing process).
+I also research contemporary issues, including social media (the ‘change’ component of that comes in by seeing how people use social media in times of change and uncertainty, like political uprisings and natural disasters), and information seeking behavior (I am a part of a theory building project to model the information seeking behaviors of sexual assault survivors so we can provide information in the ways they need during the healing process).
 Finally, in keeping with the theory use/testing, I am a part of a group called 3 Js and a G, where we engaged in collaborative theory work on three very separate dissertation projects.

-For other aspects of my professional life, I develop exhibits and engage in outreach related to the Bentley, and also engage in many other aspects of caring for and building our collections (cataloging, acquisitions, plans for care and cleaning, etc.) It’s a lot of fun to have so many different things to do!
+For other aspects of my professional life, I develop exhibits and engage in outreach related to the Bentley, as well as all the other aspects of caring for and building our collections (cataloging, acquisitions, plans for care and cleaning, etc.) Outreach is one of my passions, and you’ll notice that many of my recent posts deal with the outreach program I’ve built to support underserved communities.

 juliacskinner.com by Julia Skinner is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.